SamiraBoulb/portfolio/README.md

 # portfolio
-Somme application with python, django
+Some application with python, django